FH-Cloud-Computing/website/docs/lectures/5-cloud-native/index.md

 ## The Twelve Factor App

+<audio preload="none" controls src="audio/03-12-factor.mp3"></audio>

 Once we survive the first night after the launch of our application it often becomes time to deal with long-term architectural problems.
 The [12 factor app](https://12factor.net/) is a concept that collects the current best practices of writing applications for the cloud.
-Keep in mind that these are just guidelines and you should never make a religious tyrade out of following these guidelines.
+Keep in mind that these are just guidelines and you should never make a religious tirade out of following these guidelines.
 Instead, apply common sense and be pragmatic about what to do.

 ### 1. Codebase

 This [first guideline](https://12factor.net/codebase) is pretty simple: keep your application in a version control system.
-While this should be the default in 2020 it unfortunately still bears saying.
+While this should be the default in 2020, it unfortunately still bears saying.

 ### 2. Dependencies